REVISITING THE CRASH SITE

 October 17, 1997

 On Black Monday -- October 19, 1997 -- one trillion dollars invested in the stock market evaporated as the Dow Jones plunged 508 points, or almost 22.6 percent of its total value.
 It marked the single largest drop in the history of the market.
-Following this background report on the '87 crash, Paul Solman discusses the likelihood of another major stock market crash.
+Following a background report on the '87 crash, Paul Solman discusses the likelihood of another major stock market crash.

 A RealAudio version of this segment is available.